Thania Rios, Associate Dean of the School of Business

 Candice J. Hunter has over 15 years of professional experience with a diverse mix of senior human resources leadership, higher education administration, faculty/staff development and teaching.
 She most recently served at Broward College as the District Director, Compensation and HR Information Systems as well as an adjunct instructor in various non-credit programs and the Bachelor of Applied Science in Supervision and Management program.

-Ms. Hunter earned her Master's in Business Administration at Florida International University and her undergraduate degree in Psychology from The George in the local community and beyond.
+Ms. Hunter earned her Master's in Business Administration at Florida International University and her undergraduate degree in Psychology from The George Washington University.
+Ms. Hunter is actively involved in the local community and beyond.
 She is a certified volunteer leader with Volunteer Broward and the K-12 system.
 She was recently appointed to the executive board of the George Washington University’s Black Alumni Association as the Membership Chair.

 As an academic administrator, Ms. Hunter is committed to constantly seeking creative ways to foster a dynamic learning environment which promotes high quality student services, faculty and staff engagement and opportunities for continuous improvement.